gotnoshoeson/se2-uups/README.md

 7. When you're ready to terminate the upgradeable functionality of your smart contract, set the owner as '0x0000000000000000000000000000000000000000' (the Zero Address).
 Now everyone will know that your smart contract is no longer upgradeable.

-Now that you've learned the Transparent Upgradeable Proxy pattern, I have some bad news for you.
-This pattern is NOT the current recommended pattern for upgradeable proxy functionality.
-UUPS is now the pattern recommended by OpenZeppelin for this type of functionality.
-"This standard uses the same delegate call pattern, but places upgrade logic in the implementation contract instead of the proxy itself."
-[Read more about UUPS](https://blog.openzeppelin.com/blog/the-state-of-smart-contract-upgrades#universal-upgradeable-proxies).

-If you're looking for a proxy pattern that upgrades all the proxy contracts with one upgrade check out the [Upgradeable Beacon Proxy pattern](https://blog.openzeppelin.com/blog/the-state-of-smart-contract-upgrades#beacons).
+If you're looking for a proxy pattern that upgrades all the proxy contracts with one transaction, check out the [Upgradeable Beacon Proxy pattern](https://blog.openzeppelin.com/blog/the-state-of-smart-contract-upgrades#beacons).
 A similar build will be coming soon for the Beacon Proxy pattern.

-Want to use the latest recommended proxy pattern?
-Stay tuned for a UUPS build coming soon...
+Want finer grain control?
+Stay tuned for a Diamond Standard build coming soon...

-Want to upgrade all proxies with one upgrade call?
-Stay tuned for an Upgradeable Beacon Proxy build coming soon...

 Thanks for journeying with me.
 Keep Buidling!